 A Slackline consists of webbing made of a resistant material, usually polyester but also nylon.
 Polyester webbing or similar materials are more rigid, while the nylon slackline is more dynamic and provides more flexibility for tricks and feats.
 Beginners often get a 2-inch slackline set which is easier for balance and tricks, while advanced slackliners usually get a 1-inch slackline set which is better for highlining and walking long distances.

-Today there are several kinds of slacklines and many companies have created a 2-piece set, which makes things much easier, and provides different kinds of materials, such as nylon or polyester webbing, for different styles of slacklining.
+Today there are several kinds of slacklines and many companies have created a 2-piece set, similar to a tie-down system, which makes things much easier, and provides different kinds of materials, such as nylon or polyester webbing, for different styles of slacklining.

 However, many slackliners continue to build their own slacklines based on ordinary climbing gear, knots and carabiner pulley systems; the result is a hybrid of a trampoline and a tightrope.